 Editor’s Note – This is an archive of Issue #18 of the Quotacy Newsletter, which was sent out on 9/3/2017.
 The Quotacy Newsletter consists of articles that we hand-picked from across the web, and it’s all about keeping our readers physically and mentally healthy so their lives are as great as possible.
-We go over topics ranging from physical fitness and dietary advice to cyber security and financial planning – anything that can help make life easier.
+We go over topics ranging from physical fitness and dietary advice to cyber security and financial planning such as homeowners insurance– anything that can help make life easier.

 It is only the farmer who faithfully